atrocore/atropim/README.md

 - **Software**:
   - Apache Web Server or Nginx
   - PHP 8.1 - 8.4.
-  - PostgreSQL 14.9+ (recommended) or MySQL 5.5+ MariaDB 5.5+.
+  - PostgreSQL 14.9+ (recommended) or MySQL 5.5+ or MariaDB 5.5+.

-> Please note, system will definitely NOT work on a usual shared hosting, a managed server hosting should be checked on a case-by-case basis – with a high probability it will NOT work.
+> Please note that AtroCore/AtroPIM will not run on standard shared hosting environments due to its technical requirements and resource needs.
+Managed server hosting can be suitable, but each provider and configuration should be evaluated individually.
+In most cases it will work.

 ## Installation (Getting Started)